 When to Use 'Dear' in a Cover Letter

 It is appropriate to use “Dear” in most circumstances, such as when the potential employer is someone you know well, or they are a business acquaintance.
-Follow the guidelines below to choose the right greeting:
+Follow these tips on choosing the right greeting:

-- For people, you know well or are at least on a first name basis with, use their first name only.
+- For people who you know well on a first-name basis, it's okay to use their first name only.
 For a business acquaintance or associate, use their first name if you met them more than once and addressed them by their first name.

 - If you are unsure of the appropriate greeting, play it safe and use Mr./Ms./Dr. [last name] or Mr./Ms./Dr. [first name, last name].